Subtractive Synthesis Part 2

 Filter Resonance

-Resonance is often heard in Acid House basslines which were made on the classic 303 bass synthesizer by Roland.
-Using resonance with a highpass can also be helpful to boost low frequencies when the filter cutoff is set to a low cutoff point as is often done on the famous Korg MS20 synthesizer.
+Resonance is often heard in Acid House basslines which were made on the classic 303 bass-synthesizer.
+Using resonance with a highpass can also be helpful to boost low frequencies when the filter cutoff is set to a low cutoff point.

 A typical 303 Acid House Jam

 Resonance can also be used in combination with a bandpass filter.
-The cutoff frequency of a bandpass filter lies in the center position.
+The cutoff frequency of a bandpass filter lies in the middle.
 When you emphasize the cutoff frequency, the bandpass filter also gets narrower at the same time, while becoming wider with a lower resonance setting.
-The same is true for bell filters, which you’ll find in any parametric equalizer.

 10g Bandpass Resonance